siamect/duperphew/README.md

 # duperphew

+execute it with

+./dupwephew 1 20 3245

+This skips 1 minute and 20 seconds into the video and the infile is /home/martin/Videos/GOPR3245.MP4 and outfile is /home/martin/Videos/3245.mp4

 1920x1440 to 2560x1440 stretch of a videoclip using OpenCV.

 The stretch is only in horizontal direction and is based on projecting the image on a